zenml-io/zenml/docs/book/developer-guide/steps-and-pipelines.md

 work.

 {% hint style="info" %}
-In case you want to run the step function outside the context of a zenml pipeline, all you need to do is call the `.entrypoint()` method with the same input signature.
+In case you want to run the step function outside the context of a ZenML pipeline, all you need to do is call the `.entrypoint()` method with the same input signature.
 For example: